jackdesert/dailydancer/README.md

   * What about really juicy events that are announced six weeks ahead and that will fill up fast?
 Do I want that to show up in DD?
   * When show-more button opens, can it go ALL THE WAY into the future.

+Regarding FaisbookEvent:
+  * Make sure to click "see more events" until we get to the point where we are seeing event ids that are already saved
+  * Add a method to update all FaisbookEvents where date > yesterday
+  * Make sure empty dates still work from Util